grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 I> ### A disclaimer
 I>
-I> The first occurrence of the term triangulation I know about is in Kent Beck’s book [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page).
+I> The first occurrence of the term triangulation I know about is in Kent Beck's book [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page).

-As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I’d like to show you triangulation.
+As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I'd like to show you triangulation.

 Triangulation is often described as the most conservative of three approaches of test-driving implementation.
 These approaches are: